ChloeZzzzz/IT-Project-eportfolio/README.md

 ## How To Deploy
 **Sprint 1**
-In sprint 1, frontend homepage, sign up, login and user homepage skeleton code is finished, and database is setted up in backend.
+In sprint 1, frontend homepage, sign up, login and user homepage skeleton code are finished, and database is setted up for backend.
 However, the web app has not been deployed online, and could only be viewd locally.
 Hence, if you would like to access what we have done, you could:
 * Clone or download the frontend code from branch "dev-frontend",
-* navigate to the folder and run "npm install" in terminal,
+* Navigate to the folder and run "npm install" in terminal,
 * "npm start" and view it on localhost: 3000.

 ## APIs - Routers and Controllers